Daylight Is Coming

 Daylight Is Coming is the first non-independent album from Christian rock band Remedy Drive.
 The album was released on August 26, 2008, on Word Records.
 It peaked at No. 119 on the Billboard 200, and No. 5 on the Hot Christian Albums.
-On March 30, 2010, an "Extended Edition" of the album was released, with new artwork and three new tracks.
+On March 30, 2010, an "Expanded Edition" of the album was released, with new artwork and three new tracks.
 The three new tracks were also organized into part of a Digital Download-only "The Daylight EP," with two additional, non-album tracks.